Skip to main content

 }'

-OMS returns a depositInstructions.code valid for 1 hour.
+OMS returns a depositInstructions.code valid for one hour.
 The customer presents the code at the retail location, hands over cash, and USDC lands in their wallet automatically.See the Cash-in guide for the full flow.

 5